gojimmypi/gojimmypi.github.io/_posts/2021-05-23-code-segments-andsyntax-higlighting.md

 - Code Segment
 ---

-I'm using the defauly Jekyll sytax highlighter that works well, until it doesn't.
+I'm using the default Jekyll syntax highlighter that works well, until it doesn't.
 Reminder that language tags are CASE SENSTIVE!

 ````md